jtiosue/LXEB/README.md

 # LXEB

 - Revision 1 is incorrect for n >= 2
-- Revision 2 is incorrect for n >= 4
+- Revision 2 seems correct!